For our latest on COVID-19 (Corona Virus) Updates, please follow TFD on FACEBOOK at Tusayan Fire District.

-Tusayan Fire Department is no longer accepting station visitors/ walk in's at this time, and if it is a MEDICAL EMERGENCY we are asking you stay in your vehicle in the parking lot and to dial 9-1-1.
+Tusayan Fire District is no longer accepting station visitors/ walk in's at this time, and if it is a MEDICAL EMERGENCY we are asking you stay in your vehicle in the parking lot and to dial 9-1-1.

 24 HOUR EMERGENCY RESPONSE:

 Non Emergency (928) 638-3473

 ADMINISTRATION OFFICE HOURS:

 MONDAY - FRIDAY: 8:00 AM - 5:00 PM

 The Tusayan Fire District was created in 1996 for Tusayan, AZ at the request of the Grand Canyon National Park.
 Until 1999 the department was all-volunteer, hiring full-time Chief Robert Evans and a firefighter that year.
 T.F.D. has grown and transformed over the years, starting in an old helicopter hanger on the east side of Highway 64.
 The current Fire Chief is Greg Brush, who joined T.F.D. in 2005.
 T.F.D.'s current Assistant Chief is Ray D'Albini who started in April of 2017.

 Tusayan Fire is a combination department made up of full-time career and volunteer firefighters.
 Our volunteers are the backbone of the department, and we are grateful for all the hard work they have put in over the years.